yuyasvx/ts-treemap/README-en.md

 The comparison function conforms to the [compare function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description) used in `Array.prototype.sort()`.

-You don’t have to define the comparison function if the type of the key is `number`,` string` or `Date`, (You can also define your own)
+You don’t have to define the comparison function if the type of the key is `number`,` string` or `Date`.
+(You can also define your own)

 When you construct a new TreeMap without supplying a comparison function and add the first entry, an `Error` will be thrown.